‘Unfair’: Devon college set to axe 65 jobs amid funding shortfall

 A south west college has shocked staff with plans to cut 65 jobs in a bid to secure its “long-term financial sustainability”.

-South Devon College, whose main campus is in Paignton, opened a consultation with union representatives about the “potential redundancies” earlier this week.
+South Devon College, whose main campus is in Paignton, opened a consultation with union representatives about the “potential redundancies” this week.

 A college spokesperson said management took the “necessary decision” to cut 65 full time equivalent jobs after a period of “rigorous financial planning and review” earlier this year.